runspired/rfcs/text/0000-ember-data-collections.md

 **TODO So why this particular solution?**

 - aligning usage more closely with json-api principles enables us to provide more robust primitives
-- findAll meta / pagination / integrity problems
-- query pagination and cache problems
-- RecordArray, ManyArray, and their various proxies are difficult to reason about and debug, and surprise folks by not being "just arrays".
+- treating json-api documents as first-class citizens solves real-world problems with meta/links/errors/ collections that do not map as efficiently to records.
+- allows end users to more easily solve querying, caching, and updating edge cases on their own
+  - enable more advanced patterns, improve flexibility (membership, pagination, caching, meta)
+- no surprises, "just JS", easier to debug
 - separate the fetch from the current data
-- enable more advanced patterns, improve flexibility (membership, pagination, caching, meta)
 - pave a path for improvements and simplifications across ember-data in single-resource and relationship layer as well